There are plenty of reasons to install your own:

 Materials: Water supply pipes; Shutoff valve; Pipe for temperature and pressure relief valve; Teflon tape; Mixing or anti-scald device (optional); Pressure reducing valve (optional); Thermal expansion tank (optional); Construction channel or wood blocking (optional)

-Your new hybrid water heater may require a couple of changes to the location and plumbing.
-First, your hybrid water heater may have a larger diameter than your old water heater, and six inches of clearance from the wall is recommended.
+Your new heat pump water heater may require a couple of changes to the location and plumbing.
+First, it may have a larger diameter than your old water heater, and six inches of clearance from the wall is recommended.
 Refer to the installation manual for clearance requirements around the exhaust fan.

-Use construction channel or wood blocking to space the hybrid water heater away from the wall.
+Use construction channel or wood blocking to space the heat pump water heater away from the wall.
 This can help secure seismic strapping and reduce vibration transferring from the straps to the wall.

 Do not reuse the old piping — it’s not worth the risk of leaks.